Fred Olsen Cruise Lines fleet

 On September 10, 2018, for the company's 170th anniversary, Fred Olsen's fleet docked together in Cadiz (Spain).
 The 4 themed cruise itineraries ("Captains in Cadiz") were opened for booking on September 28, 2017.
 Port's excellent facilities are located within the city and allowed all 4 liners to be berthed alongside each other.

-- All 4 liners sailed into Cadiz harbor at ~8 am.
-The total 4000 passengers were welcomed by "Los Sones de Cadiz" band.
+- All 4 liners sailed into Cadiz harbor at ~8 am and ~4000 passengers were welcomed by "Los Sones de Cadiz" (music band).
 The ceremony was attended by Fred Olsen Junior, as well as the city's Mayor, Cadiz Port Authority's President, and other VIP guests.

 - At 5 pm, all 4 liners departed in convoy, serenaded by a local jazz band.
 They were led out of Cadiz Harbour by a fire tugboat spraying water cannons.
 The fleet passed under "Constitution of 1812 Bridge" information: Braemar returned to Southampton; Black Watch and Balmoral went to Lisbon; Boudicca - to Ibiza.